 About Rebecca Dahle

 Rebecca is currently 45 years old and lives in Waterloo, ON.
-Rebecca had discovered a lump and went to her family doctor.
-She was told that everything was fine.
-Little more than six months later, she was diagnosed with stage II, triple negative breast cancer in 2018 at the age of 39, when she was 18 months post-partum.
-Her mother had been diagnosed with hormone receptor positive (HR-positive) breast cancer two years before, in 2016, at the age 60.
-Her mother passed away at age 62.
+When Rebecca discovered a lump, she went to her family doctor and was told that everything was fine.
+Little more than six months later, she was diagnosed with stage II, triple negative breast cancer (TNBC) in 2018, at the age of 39, when she was 18 months post-partum.
+While she was in treatment, Rebecca discovered that she carries the BRCA1 mutation.
+She was referred to get genetic testing done because of her age and because TNBC is often associated with BRCA1 mutations.
+It took a long time for Rebecca to get tested, and receiving her results was another issue.
+The entire process took months, throwing a wrench in her treatment plan.

 In Rebecca’s Own Words:

 “Given that I was 39 at the time of my diagnosis and that TNBC is often associated with a BRCA mutation, I was […] referred for genetic testing.
-After [an] excruciating eight week wait, I found out that I had tested positive for [the] BRCA1 mutation.
+After [an] excruciating eight-week wait, I found out that I had tested positive for [the] BRCA1 mutation.
 I burst into tears yet again when I got that news.
 How could this be happening?
 Although my mom had been diagnosed with breast cancer two years before me, there was no other family history of the disease.
 My thoughts turned immediately to my four daughters.
 Now I was not only worried about myself but my innocent children who we now know have a 50% chance of also carrying the mutation.”

 Where Is Rebecca Eligible to Access Hereditary Cancer Genetic Testing in Canada?